Ultimate Guide to Teaching Jobs in Japan

 What are lessons and students like at Universities?

-English teaching in Tokyo at a University will involve teaching classes of between ten to one hundred students in ninety-minute lessons.
+University English Teaching jobs in Japan will involve teaching classes of between ten to one hundred students in ninety-minute lessons.
 The general English courses will have many students, and the specialty lessons, such as communication courses, business prep courses, etc., will have fewer but more dedicated students.

 Outside of your lessons, you may also be required to provide one-on-one coaching to students who have a specific goal that the school wants to support them in achieving.
 One example is students who are going to study abroad at the sister University for one year.